On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Power consumption model

 \subsection{Link power-levels and transition logic}

-The link power levels are as described in the EEE standard, with three states: \emph{Wake}, \emph{Fast Wake}, and \emph{Deep Sleep}, and as we showed in \tablename~\ref{tab:state-trans}.
+The link power levels are as described in the EEE standard, with three states: \emph{Wake}, \emph{Fast Wake}, and \emph{Deep Sleep}.
 As the EEE only specifies the components to shut down and the corresponding timings to transit between them, it is also up to the vendors and network architects to decide when and how to switch states.

 Our proposal for deciding on port state transition revolves around the state of the output queues.
 This way, ports that have sent packets will notify their remote ports to power down, synchronizing their transition.